2018 United States House of Representatives elections in Arizona: Overview

+Statewide

+By district

 Results of the 2018 United States House of Representatives elections in Arizona by district:

 District 1

 The 1st district is home to the Grand Canyon and stretches along the eastern and northeastern portions of the state and includes Casa Grande, Flagstaff, and Marana.
 This district has a significant Native-American population, making up 25% of the population in the district.
 This district is home to a number of Indian reservations, including the Gila River Indian Community, Hopi Reservation, and the Navajo Nation.
-Incumbent Democratic Congressman Tom O'Halleran won election to his first term in 2016 with 50.90 percent of the vote over Republican nominee Paul Babeu.
-This district is one of the most competitive in the state with a PVI of R+2.
-In 2018, the district was one of 36 Democratic-held House districts targeted by the National Republican Congressional Committee.
+Incumbent Democrat Tom O'Halleran, who had represented the district since 2017, ran for re-election.
+He was elected with 51% of the vote in 2016, and the district had a PVI of R+2, making it one of the most competitive in the state with a PVI of R+2.